 Refunds and drawbacks

-You can claim a duty and/or GST drawback on:
+You can apply for a drawback of duty and/or GST for:

 - items you’ve imported, and are now exporting